uuuusername1/SHT40-ESP32-Sensor-Monitoring-System/README.md

 ## Overview

 Very easy, beginner friendly project.
 This project demonstrates how to set up a real-time sensor monitoring system using an ESP32 microcontroller and the SHT40 temperature and humidity sensor.
 The system sends sensor data to a Python backend running on a server.
-The server then serves this data through an Nginx web server with basic authentication using a Pre-Shared Key (PSK).
+The server then serves this data through an Nginx web server.
 The data is displayed in real-time on a web page.

 ## Components